Data Structures#

 The Time (

-We call a spatiotemporal graph a tensor with finite t
+We call a spatiotemporal graph a tensor with finite t, n, and

 class